EndPointCorp/end-point-blog/2022/07/implementing-backend-tasks-in-asp.net-core.md

 This is important for us because, as you will see later, we will install this console app as a [.NET Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools). .NET Tools are installed in directories picked by .NET and can be run from anywhere in the system.
 So we need to make sure that our app can find its assets wherever it has been installed.

-After that, we call `ConfigureServices` where we do a nice trick in order to make sure our console app has all the same configuration as the web app as far as dependency inejction goes.
+After that, we call `ConfigureServices` where we do a nice trick in order to make sure our console app has all the same configuration as the web app as far as dependency injection goes.

 You see, in ASP.NET Core, all the service classes that are to be made available to the application via dependency injection are configured within the web app's `Startup` class' `ConfigureServices` method. `VehicleQuotes` is no exception.
 So, in order for our console app to have access to all of the services (i.e. instances of classes) that the web app does, the console app needs to call that same code.
 And that's exactly what's happening in these two lines: